anzabrik/Django-Rucola-Maze/README.md

 The app keeps track of the restaurant inventory and purchases.
 It shows which menu items are available, registers purchases, updates the amount of each ingredient and automatically calculates revenue and profit.
 Manipulations are available for registered users only.

-## Structure

-The app can be broken down into two sub-apps, each taking form of a separate blueprint:

-- 'inventory', which performs all the operations with ingredients, menu items, purchases.
-URLs have no prefix as this sub-app is more important.
-- 'auth', which is responsible for user authorization and authentication.
-URLs for this blueprint contain 'auth'.
-Each sub-app has a separate views file ('inventory.py' and 'auth.py') and a separate template folder.
-The sub-apps are brought together via the '__init__.py' file, which contains an app factory function.

 ## Models

 There are four models in addition to the User model: Ingredient, MenuItem, RecipeRequirement, and Purchase.